Ark7 vs Realbricks: A Comprehensive Comparison

 +

 No. Dividends on both Ark7 and Realbricks depend on rental income performance and property management.
-Ark7 pays monthly and averages ~4.5% annual yield in 2025.
-Realbricks estimates 6% but has recently paid closer to 8–9% annualized.
+Ark7 schedules potential payments on monthly basis and averaged around 4.5% annual yields in 2025.
+Realbricks public estimates are close to 6% but has recently paid closer to 8–9% annualized, exceeding projections for 2025.

 How do the secondary markets differ?